A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Abstract

 \section{Abstract}

-We introduce a call-by-name lambda-calculus $\dbcalc$ with generalized applications which integrates a notion of distant reduction that allows to unblock $\beta$-redexes without resorting to the permutative conversions of generalized applications.
-We show strong normalization of simply typed terms, and we then fully characterize strong normalization by means of a quantitative typing system.
-This characterization uses a non-trivial inductive definition of strong normalization --that we relate to others in the literature--, which is based on a weak-head normalizing strategy.
-Our calculus relates to explicit substitution calculi by means of a translation between the two formalisms which is faithful, in the sense that it preserves strong normalization.
-We show that our calculus $\dbcalc$ and the well-know calculus $\ljcalc$ determine equivalent notions of strong normalization.
-As a consequence, $\ljcalc$ inherits a faithful translation into explicit substitutions, and its strong normalization can be characterized by the quantitative typing system designed for $\dbcalc$, despite the fact that quantitative subject reduction fails for permutative conversions.
+We introduce a call-by-name \textlambda-calculus $\djncalc$ with generalized applications which is equipped with {\it distant reduction}.
+This allows to unblock $\beta$-redexes without resorting to the standard permutative conversions of generalized applications used in the original $\jcalc$-calculus with generalized applications of Joachimski and Matthes.
+We show strong normalization of simply-typed terms, and we then fully characterize strong normalization by means of a quantitative (\ie\ non-idempotent intersection) typing system.
+This characterization uses a non-trivial inductive definition of strong normalization --related to others in the literature--, which is based on a weak-head normalizing strategy.
+We also show that our calculus $\djncalc$ relates to explicit substitution calculi by means of a faithful translation, in the sense that it preserves strong normalization.
+Moreover, our calculus $\djncalc$ and the original $\jcalc$-calculus determine equivalent notions of strong normalization.
+As a consequence, $\jcalc$ inherits a faithful translation into explicit substitutions, and its strong normalization can also be characterized by the quantitative typing system designed for $\djncalc$, despite the fact that quantitative subject reduction fails for permutative conversions.